 Take the Appropriate Course of Action for your hearing loss

 Talk to your primary care physician or an endocrinologist to address your diabetes.
-Our professionals at HearingLife can counsel you on your hearing loss.
-You may need to visit a specialist for a full hearing assessment*.
+Our professionals at HearingLife can counsel you on your hearing loss and to conduct a hearing assessment*.
 If so, we can work with you decide which treatments suit your needs best.
-For more information on hearing loss and links to other illnesses, make an appointment or make for a free hearing assessment*.
+For more information on hearing loss and links to other illnesses, make an appointment or make for a complimentary hearing assessment*.